mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 PAIN
-The psion overloads the pain receptors of his intended victim with psychic energy, causing either great or subtle pain to flood the target’s body.
+The psion overloads the pain receptors of his intended victim with psychic energy, causing either great or subtle pain to flood the target's body.
 The pain attack causes no lasting physical damage but whilst it is being experienced the victim may believe that his entire body is being mentally shredded, such is the intense agony.